amethystaurora-robo/Rare_event_algorithms/README.md

   <img src="https://github.com/amethystaurora-robo/Rare_event_algorithms/blob/main/figures/transition_2D_state.png" width="400">
 </p>

+TO DO:
+Should explain model a bit more?
+I think slides are ok for now- can look at notes on progress report outline and follow that - physics of oceanic ciculation, what is a climate model, intro to tipping points, intro to re algorithm, applications in Gottwald model, discuss instanton, (skip PLASIM obviously), figures, summary, future directions
-do importance sampling analysis, and have plot and explanation. edit plots so salinity and AMOC are side-by-side, instanton are side by side.
-Finally can investigate initial conditions to determine what combination of factors may lead to collapse...
+Explain more how auto-correlation works, how it relates to the equation to find k, the anomaly, etc. Maybe show the equation first have plot and explanation for importance sampling analysis. edit plots so salinity and AMOC are side-by-side, instanton are side by side.
+Finally can investigate initial conditions to determine what combination of factors may lead to collapse.
+Will finish slides also

 # References: